Thank you for visiting my site. Scroll below to see and learn about my most recent projects.

 Greene and Greene Cabinet

-Recently I began work on a project I have wanted to do for some time.
-I am building a Greene and Greene inspired cabinet based on a design by Dale Barnard, a craftsman from Paoli Indiana.
+Recently I completed work on a project I have wanted to do for some time.
+I built a Greene and Greene inspired cabinet based on a design by Dale Barnard, a craftsman from Paoli Indiana.
 Below is a picture of Dale’s cabinet.